FilipDominec/python-meep-utils/README.md

 The scripts require working python-meep environment, recommended compilation procedure is supplied in the `python-meep-install.py` script which is hosted here: https://github.com/FilipDominec/python-meep-install

 Some scripts use the matplotlib's binding for LaTeX for nicer plots.
-You may either install the dependencies using `sudo apt-get install -y texlive-latex-extra dvipng`, or modify the scripts to avoid using late.
+You may either install the dependencies using `sudo apt-get install -y texlive-latex-extra dvipng`, or modify the scripts to avoid using the latter.

 The procedure is tested on Debian-based Linux distributions.
 You may have to manually modify it if your system differs.
 Please read the script for details.